-The rioting continued the following day, with an armed mob advancing on Faneuil Hall and the Catholic Church in Charlestown, but in both cases local militia prevented the rioters from causing damage.
+The rioting continued the following day, with an armed Know Nothing mob advancing on Faneuil Hall and the Catholic Church in Charlestown.
+In both cases local militia prevented the rioters from causing damage.
 The mob revisited the scene of its work from the night before, and burned a dwelling that housed Irish-American workers.
 After that, its energy was spent.

 In the immediate aftermath of the fire and riot, the official response was what you would expect.
 The mayor of Boston condemned the incident.
 Officials in Charlestown tried to deflect blame on the neighboring city of Boston, whose inhabitants had certainly taken part in the rampage.
 The governor of Massachusetts offered up a $500 reward for information leading to the conviction of the rioters.

 With such an open and well-attended crime, it wasn’t long before eight men were arrested.
 The defendants came from Charlestown, Boston and Cambridge.
-John Buzzell, the New Hampshire-born brick maker, was the lead defendant.
+John Buzzell was the lead defendant.

 Trial and Aftermath

-The trial was interesting for the way it brought to the surface the sentiments of the time.
+The trial was interesting for the way it brought to the surface the Know Nothing sentiments of the time.

-For example, when selectmen warned the pugnacious Moffatt that her property was in danger, she retorted with a threat.
+For example, when selectmen warned the pugnacious mother superior that her property was in danger, she retorted with a threat.
 The bishop, she said, had 10,000 Irish at his command, and they would avenge anyone who damaged the convent.

 The trial judge allowed extensive questioning about the religious practices within the convent, dwelling at times on the relationship between the bishop and the nuns, and focusing on the nuns’ happiness and role within the church.